 Moving average cross over method:

 Use a 5days moving average and 20 days moving average.
 Use it on 15 minutes or 30 minutes chart.
 Whenever 5days moving average crosses 20days moving average from below go for the buy.
 Whenever it crosses from above go for sale.
-If you’re a positional trader use it on a daily chart instead of 30 minutes chart.
+If you’re a positional trader, use it on a daily chart instead of 30 minutes chart.

-When open happens generally near the point of control of the previous day expect a high chance of sideways market.
+When open generally happens near the point of control of the previous day expect a high chance of sideways market.
 Point of control means it is the weighted average price of the previous day.
-When open happens within the previous day value area also we expect the market to be sideways and the day next to big move day which may either be a trend day or a double distribution day being a previous day chance of sideways market is very high.
+When open happens within the previous day value area also, we expect the market to be sideways and the day next to big move day which may either be a trend day or a double distribution day being a previous day chance of sideways market is very high.

-Advanced Option Strategy
+Advanced Option Strategies

-2 leg strategies:
+Two leg strategies:

 Spread: both the position will be a call or put.